posit-dev/intro-to-shiny-for-python/README.md

-# Intro to Shiny for Python
+# Intro to Shiny for Python / Posit Conf::20204

 This is the repository for the "Intro to Shiny for Python" workshop.